 It all happened, quite unexpectedly, during a call from my parents while hopping from business trip to business trip.
 The short story is that the interaction left me thinking differently about this thing called entrepreneurship, as well as having to remind myself of who I am and what I am about.

 At the same time, I have seen other entrepreneurs fall by the wayside, some having to start from scratch and others giving up all together.
 This awareness of possible doom, had somehow seeped into my being and somewhere along the line, the will to survive must have overshadowed my zest for life.
-After all, statistics show that 50% of startups fail within the first four years.
+After all, recent statistics show that close to 50% of startups fail within the first four years.